PecanProject/pecan/DEV-INTRO.md

 docker-compose run --rm bety user carya illinois "Carya Demo User" carya@example.com 1 1
 ```

-#### copy web config file

-The `docker-compose.dev.yaml` file has a section that will eanble editing the web application.
-This is by default commented out.
-If you want to uncoment it you will need to first copy the config.php from the docker/web folder.
-You can do this using `cp docker/web/config.docker.php web/config.php`.
+#### load example data

+Once the database is loaded we can add some example data, some of the example runs and runs for the ED model, assume some of this data is available.
+To do this we first again make sure we have the latest code ready using `docker pull pecan/data:develop` and run this image using `docker run --rm --network pecan_pecan pecan/data:develop`.
+This can take some time, but all the data needed will be copied to the `/data` folder in the pecan containers (which is mounted from `volumes/pecan` in your current folder.

-#### copy R packages
+#### copy R packages (optional but recommended)

 Next copy the R packages from a container to your local machine as the `volumes/lib` folder.
 This is not really needed, but will speed up the process of the first compilation.
 Later we will put our newly compiled code here as well.

 You can copy all the data using `docker run -ti --rm -v ${PWD}/volumes/lib:/rlib pecan/base:develop cp -a /usr/local/lib/R/site-library/. /rlib/`.
 This will copy all compiled packages to your local machine.

 This only needs to be done once (or if the PEcAn base image changes drastically, for example a new version of R).
 You can also always delete all files in the `volumes/lib` folder, and recompile PEcAn from scratch.

+#### copy web config file (optional)

+The `docker-compose.dev.yaml` file has a section that will enable editing the web application.
+This is by default commented out.
+If you want to uncoment it you will need to first copy the config.php from the docker/web folder.
+You can do this using `cp docker/web/config.docker.php web/config.php`.

 ### PEcAn Development